whatwedo/CrudBundle/Resources/doc/templating.md

 ```

-By default, the `block_prefix` is the sneakcase of the class name.
+By default, the `block_prefix` is the snake case of the class name.

 | Class                                         | Default Block - Prefix |
 |---------------                                |-----------             |